grpc/proposal/A36-xds-for-servers.md

 should keep the credentials cache fresh and up-to-date after that initial lazy-loading, as it is clear at that point that XdsServerCredentials are being used.

+The XdsServer API will allow applications to register a "serving state" callback to be invoked when the server begins serving and when the server encounters errors that force it to be "not serving".
+If "not serving", the callback must be provided error information, for debugging use by developers.
+The error information should generally be language-idiomatic, but determining the cause of the error does not need to be machine-friendly.
+If the application does not register the callback, XdsServer should log any errors and each serving resumption after an error, all at a default-visible log level.

+XdsServer's start must not fail due to transient xDS issues, like missing xDS configuration from the xDS server.
+If XdsServer's start blocks waiting for xDS configuration an application can use the serving state callback to be notified of issues preventing startup progress.

+### xDS Protocol

 The `GRPC_XDS_BOOTSTRAP` file will be enhanced to have a new field:
 ```